Setup C++ courses

 software at no costs.

-For this course you should use a GNU g++ compiler version 4.9 or
+For this course you should use a recent GNU g++ compiler.
+No

-be given to students using a different compiler, and no rights can be derived
+support can be given to students using a different compiler, and no rights can

-from using a compiler not adhering to or using less complete implementation
+be derived from using compilers not adhering to or using less complete

 How to install the GNU g++ compiler on Unix systems